-- a.
-Comply with all state, county and local licensing standards all applicable accrediting standards, and any other standards or criteria established by AAAWM and Kent County to ensure quality of services. - b.
-Adhere to the state and local laws, policies and regulations not herein contained, but required by AAAWM to ensure quality of services. - 3.2 Compliance with Civil Rights (refer to OAA section) - 3.3 Open Meetings Act (refer to OAA section) - 3.4 Application of Merit System Standards to Local Agencies
+- b.
+Adhere to the state and local laws, policies and regulations not herein contained, but required by AAAWM to ensure quality of services. - 3.2 Older Americans Act

-This is not applicable to Kent County Senior Millage services.

-- 3.5 Code of Ethics (refer to OAA section)

-- 3.6 Conflict of Interest (refer to OAA section)

-- 4.0 Contracts (refer to OAA section)

-- 4.1 Subcontracts (refer to OAA section)

-- 4.2 Contract Revisions or Amendments (refer to OAA section)
+This is not applicable to Kent County Senior Millage services. - 3.3 Code of Federal Regulations This is not applicable to Kent County Senior Millage services. - 3.4 Compliance with Civil Rights (refer to OAA section) - 3.5 Universal Precautions (refer to OAA section) - 3.6 Drug Free Workplace (refer to OAA section) - 3.7 Americans with Disabilities Act (refer to OAA section) - 3.8 Workplace Safety (refer to OAA section) - 3.9 Open Meetings Act (refer to OAA section) - 3.10 Application of Merit System Standards to Local Agencies This is not applicable to Kent County Senior Millage services. - 3.11 Code of Ethics (refer to OAA section) - 3.12 Conflict of Interest (refer to OAA section) - 4.0 Contracts (refer to OAA section) - 4.1 Subcontracts (refer to OAA section) - 4.2 Contract Revisions or Amendments (refer to OAA section)

-The OAA policy is applicable except for the section a.
-1).
+The OAA policy is applicable except for section a.).

 Revisions may be either a substantive amendment or an administrative revision.
 A substantive amendment is defined as any alteration in the contract which substantially affects the character of the contract such that it is essentially different from what was originally approved by the AAAWM.
 Amendments covering substantive changes may be subject to the same process of approval which governs the original approval of the contract.
 AAAWM and their Kent County liaison will determine the process.